CBondK/litespeed-task/README.md

 ```

 ### MySQL database
 In order to get the webserver working properly, it is required to deploy the database server.
-In out case, there is the mariadb:10.5.5 Docker image used.
-Using docker-compose.yml will also create a volume for the database which allows to save the Wordpress database data after container recreation.
+In our case, there is the mariadb:10.5.5 Docker image used.
+Using docker-compose.yml will also create a volume for the database which allows saving the Wordpress database data after container recreation.

 ### Wordpress